 OUT OF PLAY:

-The ball is considered out of play when the ball wholly crosses the boundary or when the play is stopped by the referee.
+The ball is considered out of play when the ball entirely crosses any boundary line or when play is stopped by the Referee.

-Is scored when the ball completely crosses the goal line.
+A goal is scored when the ball entirely crosses the goal line.
 Goals scored by male players count as one point.
 Goals scored by females count as two points (including penalty and shootout kicks).
-A female goal is where the initial shot or deflection by a female causes the ball to cross the goal line.
+A female goal is one where the initial shot or deflection is by a scoring team female and causes the ball to cross the goal line.
 Whether a goal is scored by a male or female shall be at the sole discretion of the Referee.
 All own goals count as one point.

 FOULS AND MISCONDUCT:

 Yellow cards shall be issued as a warning to players who are considered to be either engaging in dangerous play or dissention towards Officials.
 A player who has been issued a yellow card must leave the playing area, with the team continuing a player short, for a period of not less than two minutes.
 A goal scored by either team does not shorten this period.
 Red cards shall be issued in the event of player’s repeated misconduct, serious foul play, violent conduct, or any wholly unsporting acts.
 A player who has been issued a red card must immediately leave the field of play, with the team continuing a player short for the remainder of the game.
 The player may also be subject to additional disciplinary action, up to and including expulsion from the league, at the discretion of the league office.

 Slide tackling is not permitted in any SSC league.
 A player sliding near another player shall result in a foul, whether or not it was intentional.
 A yellow card may be issued depending on the severity of the act.

 Free Kicks can be direct or indirect depending on the foul.
 In either case, the defending team must maintain a position at least seven yards from the ball until it is kicked.